fbpx

 3) Increases teeth grinding

 Nicotine may stimulate your muscles and incentivize teeth grinding.
-Many patients who use nicotine experience agitated muscles and may notice an increase in teeth grinding.
+Many nicotine patients experience agitated muscles and may notice increased teeth grinding.
 This can result in teeth damage due to a loss of enamel and teeth sensitivity.

 Other Health Risks

 There are many ongoing debates about other health issues caused by vapes.
 Nicotine is a well-known harmful ingredient, but other chemicals are used in vape liquid that can be additionally detrimental to a patient’s health.
 Vaping regularly doubles your risk of heart attack and can highly damage your lungs.
-Over its long-term use, vape liquid ingredients have an overall bad impact on your oral and overall health.
+Over its long-term use, vape liquid ingredients negatively impact oral and overall health.

 Preventing Oral Health Damage from Vaping